Knowing how to choose the right flight school will allow you to reach your aviation goal sooner and save you a lot of money in the long run.

 - OR do you want to stay near your current residence?

-If you are willing to go abroad for your flight training, consider to count some extra money for your accommodation in a foreign land.
+If you are willing to go abroad for your flight training, consider counting some extra money for your accommodation in a foreign land.

 Staying in a foreign land to train as a full-time student pilot will require you more money added to your flight training cost.